city41/neo-geo-dev-book/04-hello-world/index.md

 }
 ```

 First we tell the Neo Geo we want to change the fix map by setting `REG_VRAMADDR` to a location within the fix map.
 That location is the start of the map (`ADDR_FIXMAP`), plus how ever much we need to move within the map to arrive at our desired (x,y) location.
-Since the fix layer is 32 tiles tall and column oriented, we can get the address we need by multiplying x by 32 and adding y.
+Since the fix layer is 32 tiles tall and column oriented, we can get the address we need by multiplying x by 32 and adding on y.

 Everytime we set one tile, we want to move over by one in the x direction.
 We accomplish this by setting `REG_VRAMMOD` to 32.
 Since the fix map is stored in columns, by jumping ahead 32 spots, we end up in the next column over, next to where we just were.

-`text` is a pointer to an array of `s8` values.
+`text` is a classic C char string.
 In main when we call `fix_print(10, 14, "Hello Neo Geo !")`, the compiler takes `"Hello Neo Geo!"` and converts it into an array of bytes, and slaps a zero on the end of it.
-This is known as a null terminated string, and is extremely common in C.
+This is identical to how strings are formed in just about any C program.

-The while loop is looking at the characters in `text` one by one, and setting them into the fix map, ultimately causing our message to appear on the fix layer.
+The while loop looks at each character in `text` one by one, and adds one to its value to arrive at the tile we need (remember our S ROM's font tiles are placed such that they are off by ASCII encoding by 1).

-Remember our tiles almost match ASCII encoding, they are just off by one.
-The compiler turned `"Hello Neo Geo!"` into an ASCII encoded array of bytes for us, so to get the `H` tile, we just have to take the byte's value (72), add one to it, and thus place the 73rd tile into the fix layer.
-If you go look at the tile viewer again, you will see the tile at index 73 is indeed the letter 'H'.

 ### Putting it all together